AlexandrBykov/ardupilot_wiki/dev/source/docs/setting-up-sitl-on-linux.rst

     sudo apt-get install python-matplotlib python-serial python-wxgtk2.8 python-wxtools python-lxml sudo apt-get install python-scipy python-opencv ccache gawk git python-pip python-pexpect sudo pip install future pymavlink MAVProxy

+On Ubuntu 16.04 please use python-wxgtk3.0 instead of python-wxgtk2.8

 Or if you are on a RPM based system (such as Fedora) run this: